 Borrowings, also known as leverage, magnify the potential for gain or loss on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks of investing in our common stock.
 We, through the Funds, issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of the Funds that are superior to the claims of our common stockholders.
 We may also borrow from banks and other lenders, including under our \$235 million credit facility (the "Credit Facility").
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Capital Resources" for a discussion regarding our Credit Facility.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged our business.
-Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would have had we not borrowed.
 Such a decline could negatively affect our ability to pay common stock dividends.
 Leverage is generally considered a speculative investment technique.

-As of December 31, 2011, we, through the Funds, had \$220 million of outstanding indebtedness guaranteed by the SBA, which had a weighted average annualized interest cost of approximately 5.1% (exclusive of deferred financing costs).
-The debentures guaranteed by the SBA have a maturity of ten years, with a current weighted average remaining maturity of 6.7 years as of December 31, 2011, and require semi-annual payments of interest.
+As of March 31, 2012, we, through the Funds, had \$220 million of outstanding indebtedness guaranteed by the SBA, which had a weighted average annualized interest cost of approximately 5.1% (exclusive of deferred financing costs).
+The debentures guaranteed by the SBA have a maturity of ten years, with a current weighted average remaining maturity of 6.4 years as of March 31, 2012, and require semiannual payments of interest.
 We will need to generate sufficient cash flow to make required interest payments on the debentures.
 If we are unable to meet the financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to the assets of the Funds over our stockholders in the event we liquidate or the SBA exercises its remedies under such debentures as the result of a default by us.
-In addition, as of December 31, 2011, we had \$107 million outstanding under our Credit Facility.
+In addition, as of March 31, 2012, we had \$138 million outstanding under our Credit Facility.
 Borrowings under the Credit Facility bear interest, subject to our election, on a per annum basis equal to (i) the applicable LIBOR rate plus 2.50% or (ii) the applicable base rate plus 1.50%.
 Main Street pays unused commitment fees of 0.375% per annum on the average unused lender commitments under the Credit Facility.
 If we are unable to meet the financial obligations under the Credit Facility, the Credit Facility lending group will have a superior claim to the assets of MSCC and its subsidiaries (excluding the assets of the Funds) over our stockholders in the event we liquidate or the lending group exercises its remedies under the Credit Facility as the result of a default by us.